Akashkumarpatel0123/Task-tracker/README.md

 # Task-tracker
-A React-based frontend for FoodXpress, a morden dashboard  with user,  and task tracker dashboards.
+A React-based frontend Task tracker, a morden dashboard  with user,  and task tracker dashboards.